Deep Learning for 2D and 3D Rotatable Data: An Overview of Methods: Overview of Methods

-\item \hypertarget{sec:rotout:specialized}{Specialized on specific object(s)?} \begin{itemize} \item Specialized on one object: The network can only process one type of object on which it was trained. \item Specialized on multiple objects: The network can process an arbitrarily large but fixed set of object types on which it was trained. \item Generalizing to new objects: The network can generalize to unseen types of objects. \end{itemize}
+\item \hypertarget{sec:rotout:specialized}{Specialization:} \begin{itemize} \item Specialized on one object: The network can only process one type of object on which it was trained. \item Specialized on multiple objects: The network can process an object from an arbitrarily large but fixed set of object types on which it was trained. \item Generalizing to new objects: The network can generalize to unseen types of objects. \end{itemize}

 \item \hypertarget{sec:rotout:group}{Group: $\SO(3)$ or $\SE(3)$}

 \item \hypertarget{sec:rotout:representation}{Representation (embedding) of the rotation(s):} \begin{itemize} \item Rotation matrix \item Quaternion \item Euler angles \item Axis-angle representation \item Discrete bins: Rotations are grouped into a finite set of bins. \item Transformation matrix \item 3D coordinates of four keypoints on the object (predefined object-specifically, e.g.~four of its corners) \item Eight corners and centroid of 3D bounding box projected into 2D image space \item Learned representation: The latent space (e.g.~of an autoencoder) is used to represent the rotation.
 There are several interesting aspects at play: \begin{itemize} \item Learned representations allow for ambiguity: If an object looks very similar from two angles and the loss allows for it, the network can learn to use the same encoding to represent both rotations.
 On the other hand, unambiguous representations (like the ones listed above) would require generative/probabilistic models to deal with ambiguity. \item Certain representations are encouraged due to the overall network architecture.
 For example, in capsule networks, learned representations of rotation are processed in a very specific way (multiplied by learned transformation matrices). \item Features other than rotation might be entangled into the learned representation.
 This is not even always discouraged.
 For example, in capsule networks, the learned representation may also contain other object features such as color. \end{itemize} \end{itemize}